Ian Honeyman

 Ian Honeyman (born 14 August 1978) is an American Los Angeles-based film composer.
 He has written music for feature films, short films, TV shows.

 Life and career

 After studying with composers Chen Yi and Nicholas Maw at Peabody Conservatory, Honeyman moved to Santa Monica, California, to pursue his interest in composing music for film.
-Alongside German composer Klaus Badelt, he co-wrote scores to such films as Pirates of the Caribbean: The Curse of the Black Pearl (2003), Constantine (2005), and Poseidon (2006).
+Alongside German composer Klaus Badelt, he contributed music to films including Constantine (2005), and Poseidon (2006).

 He went on to score a number of films on his own, including Lilly the Witch: The Dragon and the Magic Book.
 In 2012 he received an Award Of Merit at the Global Music Awards for his score to the film The Philly Kid.

 Ian lives in Marina Del Rey, California, with his wife Joanna.